AchilleasMich/shopping-cart-app/README.md

 In case port 5173 is already used in your system, please change it by exporting the following enviromental variable `export VITE_DEV_PORT=<your port of choice>`

 ### Unit tests

 ```bash
 cd /frontend
 npm run test
 ```

+## Assumptions and Known Limitations

+After the initial submission the following issues have been adressed in branch `fix/after_submission`

+- Added a 404 page
+- Back button from the order page now clear cart